ArvellonB/DashVisualization/README.md

 Dynamic Data Dashboard(DashVisualization)
 Overview
 Welcome to Dynamic Data Dashboard!
-This project is a simple web application built with Dash that lets users create and interact with data visualizations.
+This project is a simple web application that I built with Dash that lets users create and interact with data visualizations.
 Whether you have a small dataset or just want to see your data in a new light, this tool makes it easy to turn your data into meaningful insights.

 Features
 Interactive Dashboards: Upload your data, and the app generates interactive visualizations on the fly.